mineral-ui/mineral-ui/CONTRIBUTING.md

 If your PR adds new features or changes existing code, please attempt to write tests covering the new behavior.

-For a PR to be accepted, it must fulfill each item in the checklist provided in the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md).
+For a PR to be accepted, it must fulfill each item in the checklist provided in the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md), and all authors must sign the [Contributor License Agreement ("CLA")](https://cla-assistant.io/mineral-ui/mineral-ui).

 ## Getting Started